Azure AD Group Sync

 4. Click Update to save the configuration.

 Congrats!
-The Azure AD directory in Turbot is now ready to sync directories.
-However, the Azure AD must be configured such that Turbot can parse the response.
+The Azure AD directory in Guardrails is now ready to sync directories.
+However, the Azure AD must be configured such that Guardrails can parse the response.

 Configure Group Attributes in Azure AD

-This will require rights in Azure that allow modification to the Turbot application.
+This will require rights in Azure that allow modification to the Guardrails application.

 1. Log into the Azure portal with sufficient rights and type Enterprise Applications into the search bar.
 Select the Enterprise Applications option.

-2. With All Applications selected on the left side menu, search for the relevant Turbot Azure AD SAML application.
+2. With All Applications selected on the left side menu, search for the relevant Guardrails Azure AD SAML application.

 3. Under Manage, find the Single sign-on menu, then click edit for the User Attributes & Claims.